Adoption in Guatemala: Domestic adoption

 Domestic adoption has, in recent years, been much less common than international adoption in Guatemala.
 In 2006, during the period of active international adoption, it was estimated that only 5% of adoptees were placed with Guatemalan families, which would be around 250 children.
 In 2009, 559 children in institutions were declared legally adoptable; of these, 253 were placed with Guatemalan families.

+The CNA reports that only about 420 children out of the over 4,000 children without parents or guardians are eligible for adoption.
+92% of those fall into priority categories — sibling groups, children with special needs or disabilities, or children over the age of 6 — while the majority of prospective adoptive parents are looking for children between the age of 0 and 2.